Frequently Asked Questions

 What does tuition cover?

-Tuition covers room, meals, supervision in the university residence halls, course instruction, field trips, and all daily activities outside of class.
+Tuition covers course instruction, field trips, and any daily activities outside of class.
 SAT prep is not included and optional.
 Students will be able to request SAT prep in their application and will pay an additional $200 fee.

 Is financial aid available?